 - Wide range of functions

 Firmware For Fujifilm X-A7

-Fujifilm is planning a firmware update for the X-A7 for February 2020, that you can find in the link included in this paragraph.
+Fujifilm released a firmware update for the Fujifilm X-A7 in April 2020, that you can find in the link included in this paragraph.
 Among other things, it is to bring bokeh control in the automatic program via touch screen as well as a My-Menu as new functions.
 Especially the latter, despite the well-structured Fujifilm menu, would be a real enrichment for the camera and would further simplify the handling.

 Fujifilm X-A7 Datasheet